 Founders, Presidents, Slaveholders: First US President George Washington; third President Thomas Jefferson; and fourth President James Madison

-The website “Which U.S. Presidents Owned Slaves” provides a list of slave-holding Chief Executives:
+The webpages “Slaveholding Presidents” and “Which U.S. Presidents Owned Slaves” provide a list of slave-holding Chief Executives:

 1) George Washington, 1st President, Virginia